Aravind-pendyala24/Challenges_Particle41/README.md

-# Challenge 1
+# Challenges

-Task 1 - Minimalist Application Development / Docker / Kubernetes
+# Task 1 - Minimalist Application Development / Docker / Kubernetes

 To achieve this challenge I have developed the application in python using flask